ElCabrino/MLProject1/README.md

 - `cache`: contains cache results of models with different parameters when use the sub sample mode.
 - `submissions`: contains results of prediction we did on the test dataset.

+## Tutorial

+Take a look at the `Tutorial.ipynb` for a detailed step-by-step tutorial.